Roman Egypt: Later Roman Egypt (4th–7th centuries)

 The Sasanian Empire invaded the Nile Delta in the reign of Anastasius I (r.
 491–518), though the Sasanian army retreated after they failed to capture Alexandria or make significant gains.
 In the early 6th century and in the reign of Justin I (r.
 518–527), the Blemmyes again made attacks on Upper Egypt.
 Justin's successor Justinian I (r.
-527–565) and his wife, the augusta Theodora, both sought to convert the Noba to Christianity; envoys of Justinian promoted dyophysitism but the Noba were persuaded to adopt the monophysitism of the Coptic Church by emissaries of the empress.
+527–565) and his wife, the augusta Theodora, both sought to convert the Noba to Christianity; envoys of Justinian promoted dyophysitism but the Noba were persuaded to adopt the miaphysitism of the Coptic Church by emissaries of the empress.
 Newly converted, they assisted the Roman army in its conquest of the pagan Blemmyes, and the general Narses was in 543 sent to confiscate the cult statues of Philae (which were sent to Constantinople), close the temple, and suppress its priesthood by imprisonment.
 In 577, during the retirement of Justinian's successor Justin II (r.
 565–574) and the start of Tiberius II Constantine's reign (r.
 574–582), the defences at Philae had to be rebuilt to repel attacks by the Blemmyes.The reign of Constantine the Great also saw the founding of Constantinople as a new capital for the Roman Empire, and in the course of the 4th century, the Empire was divided in two, with Egypt finding itself in the Eastern Empire with its capital at Constantinople.
 Latin, never well established in Egypt, would play a declining role with Greek continuing to be the dominant language of government and scholarship.
 During the 5th and 6th centuries the Eastern Roman Empire, known historiographically as the Byzantine Empire, gradually transformed itself into a thoroughly Christian state whose culture differed significantly from its pagan past.

 The Eastern Empire became increasingly "oriental" in style as its links with the old Græco-Roman world faded.
 The Greek system of local government by citizens had now entirely disappeared.
 Offices, with new Greek-Byzantine names, were almost hereditary in the wealthy land-owning families.
 Alexandria, the second city of the empire, continued to be a centre of religious controversy and violence.

 Egypt nevertheless continued to be an important economic center for the Empire supplying much of its agriculture and manufacturing needs as well as continuing to be an important center of scholarship.
 It would supply the needs of the Byzantine Empire and the Mediterranean as a whole.
 The reign of Justinian (527–565) saw the Empire recapture Rome and much of Italy from the barbarians, but these successes left the empire's eastern flank exposed.
 The Empire's "bread basket" now lacked protection.